abscondment/threebrothers.org/public/blog/experimenting-with-mirah-for-android/post.markdown

       this.launch(int(id))
     end

 It's super easy to add anonymous listeners with this syntax.
 But you need to make sure to create *local variables* to point to the values you'd like to acces inside the block.
 Inside "self", for example, refers to that anonymous class (you did read about [the cool blocks implementation](../closures-in-java-ruby-and-duby/), right?
 Likewise, instance variables don't exist inside the block.
-You need to pull them into the scope surrounding thep block to access them inside the block.
+You need to pull them into the scope surrounding the block to access them inside the block.

 ## Bleeding Edge